dighteach/notes/Readme.md

 Readme for DIGH Teaching - Notes

-This folder contains various weekly notes for DIGH course.
+This repository contains various weekly notes for DIGH courses.